d4wae89d498/pkl-k8s/Readme.md

 # PKL-K8S

-An experimental project about using **Apple PKL language** to maintain a **Kubernetes** cluster under **Proxmox**.
+An experimental project that uses the **Apple PKL language** to maintain a **Kubernetes** cluster under **Proxmox**.

-This project features :
+This project features:
-- ModSecurity WAF ingress code exemple
+- A ModSecurity WAF ingress code example
-- CertManager & Lets encrypt code exemple
+- A CertManager & Let's Encrypt code example
-- A basic Proxmox firewall deployement script
+- A basic Proxmox firewall deployment script
-- A basic script to fetch and deploy github releases
+- A basic script to fetch and deploy GitHub releases
-- A basic way to test locally using **k3d** and deploy to a remote cluster
+- A simple way to test locally using **k3d** and deploy to a remote cluster

+## License

+This project is licensed under the [Educational Community License version 2.0 (ECL-2.0)](https://opensource.org/license/ecl-2-0).

 ## Requirements